binkley/homebrewery-files/scribes-supplies.md

 ##### Rare Supplies

 You gain a Common supply item in your _Scribe&rsquo;s Supplies_.
 Roll a d10.
-If you roll a supply item your kit already contains, reroll.
+If you roll an item that your supplies already contain, reroll.

 | Roll | Supply Item |
 |:-:|:-|